 You might have certain earnings that are excluded from your taxable wages before Social Security deductions are calculated.
 For example, if you participate in your employer’s group health insurance program, you may choose to have your premiums deducted prior to the calculation.
 Your contributions to a dependent care assistance program typically are not considered taxable wages for Social Security, either.

 If your employer requires you to account for your expenditures, allowances or per diems issued to you to cover your business expenses are not taxable income.
-An employer who has a nonaccountable plan includes those payments as taxable wages for income tax, Medicare and, if you have not yet reached your annual limit, Social Security taxes.
+An employer who has a nonaccountable plan includes those payments as taxable wages for income tax, Medicare and, if you have not yet reached your annual limit, taxed Social Security earnings.
 Reimbursements for moving expenses and tuition assistance usually are not included as taxable wages for Social Security purposes.

 Certain employees may have earnings that are not taxable wages for Social Security.
 For example, children who work for their parents are exempt from Social Security until they turn 18; the age is 21 if the child is performing a domestic service.
 Wages paid to temporary emergency workers typically are not taxable wages for Social Security.
 Payments to partners in a business or statutory non-employees, such as some real estate agents, are not considered taxable wages.

-Relation to Other Taxes
+Exceptions for Other Taxes

 Earnings may not be taxable wages for Social Security, but they may be taxable wages for income tax or Medicare purposes.
 For example, the annual limit for Social Security wages does not apply to Medicare; all non-exempt payments you receive are subject to Medicare tax.
 Employer-paid adoption assistance is excluded from income tax, but not from Social Security and Medicare.